mozilla/www.ccadb.org/cas/public-group.md

         * The intended use cases (i.e. EKUs) to be served under the CA hierarchy,
         * The CA/Browser Forum Certificate Policy Identifiers included in certificates below the CA (if applicable), and
         * The TLS certificate validation methods that are available for use for certificates below the CA (if applicable).
-    * A link to a completed [self assessment](https://www.ccadb.org/cas/self-assessment) for the CA.
     * A link to a Key Generation Audit Report for the CA.
-3. A 'Root Inclusion Request' case must have been submitted in CCADB, and one or more Root Store Programs must be selected for inclusion.
+3. A 'Root Inclusion Request' Case must have been submitted in CCADB, and one or more Root Store Programs must be selected for inclusion.

 ### Initiation ###
 No more than three concurrent CCADB root inclusion public discussions shall take place at any given time.
-If more than three 'Root Inclusion Request' cases have been submitted in CCADB, any requests for replacing an existing root CA certificate in CCADB will be prioritized for public discussion.
+If more than three 'Root Inclusion Request' Cases have been submitted in CCADB, any requests for replacing an existing root CA certificate in CCADB will be prioritized for public discussion.
 Otherwise, CCADB public discussion will generally occur on a first-ready, first-out basis (to be ready for discussion).

 A Root Store Operator will initiate a six-week CCADB root inclusion public discussion in the public@ccadb.org group and provide information about the inclusion request from CCADB.
 The discussion period will be carried out over six contiguous weeks and will not be paused at any point.